abnaceur/habee/README.md

 > COMMIT MESSAGE TITLE
 >
-> Here, I explain WAT I did (the improvements I made to the code, what I removed
+> Here, I explain WHAT I did (the improvements I made to the code, what I removed
 > from it, etc...)
 > I alos explain WHY I did it.

+A template ready for usage is also avaible in the *misc* floder, at the root of the repo.